 On Thursday, Bitcoin traded close to $95,000, while ether (ETH), BNB Chain’s BNB, and Solana’s SOL showed little movement.
 XRP and Cardano’s ADA declined by 2%, and dogecoin (DOGE) dropped by 3%.

-On Wednesday, a loss of $56 million was reported for spot Bitcoin exchange-traded funds (ETFs), ending an eight-day streak during which nearly $3 billion had been invested in these U.S.-listed products.
+On Wednesday, spot Bitcoin exchange-traded funds (ETFs) reported a $56 million loss, ending an eight-day streak that had brought in nearly $3 billion of investment into these U.S.-listed products.

-It is believed by some that the markets have remained generally range-bound over the past week, potentially setting the stage for an explosive upward move.
+Some believe the markets have stayed generally range-bound over the past week, potentially setting the stage for an explosive upward move.

-It was stated by Alex Kuptsikevich, FxPro’s chief market analyst, in an email that long consolidations typically accumulate strength for further movement, with the next major trigger likely to be the labor market data on Friday.
+Alex Kuptsikevich, FxPro’s chief market analyst, stated in an email that long consolidations typically build strength for further movement, with the labor market data on Friday likely serving as the next major trigger.

-It was added by Kuptsikevich that for the past five days, the market has fluctuated within a very narrow range, with some tendency toward shallower declines.
-However, it has been unable to surpass its 200-day moving average, which is currently passing through $3.01 trillion.
-A global positive is needed for a breakout, but it would open the way to the $3.5 trillion area, with strong movements in altcoins anticipated.
+Kuptsikevich added that for the past five days, the market has traded within a very narrow range, showing a slight tendency toward shallower declines.
+However, it has failed to break above its 200-day moving average, currently around $3.01 trillion.
+He noted that a global positive catalyst is needed for a breakout, which could open the path to the $3.5 trillion zone and trigger strong movements in altcoins.

-The sentiment was mirrored by Pat Zhang, head of research at WOO X. It was stated that volatility continues to be experienced by BTC, which has been forming a consolidation range between $93,000 and $95,000 since April 25, building momentum for a potential breakout, as mentioned in a Telegram message.
+Pat Zhang, head of research at WOO X, echoed the sentiment, noting in a Telegram message that BTC continues to experience volatility and has been forming a consolidation range between $93,000 and $95,000 since April 25, building momentum for a potential breakout.

-It was added by Zhang that the average funding rate for BTC has been negative over the past week, which is unusual, indicating significant whale activity both on and off exchanges.
+Zhang added that the average funding rate for BTC has been negative over the past week—an unusual trend that indicates significant whale activity both on and off exchanges.

 Over the past two years, negative financing rates for bitcoin contracts have been recorded only four times, specifically from Sept.
 19 to Sept.
 22, 2023, Oct.
 20 to Oct.
 27, 2023, Aug.
 16 to Aug.
 24, 2024, and Sept.
 10 to Sept.
 17, 2024.

-It was noted by Zhang that after these periods of negative financing rates, strong upward trends in BTC were experienced, suggesting that whale accumulation may be positioning BTC for a potential upward move.
+Zhang noted that BTC has often shown strong upward trends following periods of negative funding rates, suggesting that whale accumulation may be positioning BTC for a potential move higher.

-According to Bloomberg, it was acknowledged by Trump on Wednesday that his tariff program faced a perception issue and posed significant political risks, but he remained committed to moving forward.
+According to Bloomberg, Trump acknowledged on Wednesday that his tariff program faced a perception issue and carried significant political risks, but he remained committed to pushing it forward.
 He stated that “potential deals” with South Korea, India, and Japan were already in progress, and a deal with China was advancing in his favor.